 Objective/Goal Performance Measures/Action Plan Status Modification Monitor new businesses in the area to Contact local businesses each month to build relationships.
-IP determine impact on the District 1Q/2Q Comments: Due to COVID-19, much of the advertising/marketing efforts have businesses as the money is not available to advertise and our even there is limited exposure for the advertisers.
-Our Advertising & Space continues to keep relationships open with our advertisers though. ts have been co ancelled so 3Q Comments: Advertising & Sponsorship Manager is in communication with pre regarding marquee and/or special event promotion.
-Very minimal business.
-Develop retention plans for program growth Develop a marketing tool via email to remind past participants to re-enroll.
-C 1Q/2Q Comments: Through a combination of district wide emails, social media and emails sent directly from supervisors reminding past participants to enroll in programs, the district has developed an inhouse solution.
+IP determine impact on the District 1Q/2Q Comments: Due to COVID-19, much of the advertising/marketing efforts have been suspended for most businesses as the money is not available to advertise and our events have been cancelled so there is limited exposure for the advertisers.
+Our Advertising & Sponsorship Manager continues to keep relationships open with our advertisers though.
+3Q Comments: Advertising & Sponsorship Manager is in communication with previous sponsors & partners regarding marquee and/or special event promotion.
+Very minimal interest from any local business.
+Develop retention plans for program growth Develop a marketing tool via email to remind past participants to re-enroll. С 1Q/2Q Comments: Through a combination of district wide emails, social media and emails sent directly from supervisors reminding past participants to enroll in programs, the district has developed an inhouse solution.
 Research into automated solutions has not begun.
 3Q Comments: Program Managers email previous participants to promote registr ration for the n ext session.